 Your body carefully balances the sodium levels in the blood.
-The range for normal sodium levels is 135-145 millimoles per litre (mmol/L).
-Some people naturally have slightly high sodium levels in the blood – usually around 146-148 mmol/L.
+The normal range for sodium levels in the blood is 135-145 millimoles per litre (mmol/L).
+Some people naturally have slightly high sodium levels, usually around 146-148 mmol/L.

 A low level of sodium in the blood (also known as hyponatremia) is relatively common.
-A high level of sodium in the blood (hypernatremia) is much less common.
+A high level of sodium in the blood, i.e. 146 mmol/L or above (hypernatremia) is much less common.

-If you’re otherwise feeling well it’s quite possible the test result was due to a glitch in processing your sample, and the next reading may be normal.
-But higher levels of sodium in the blood that don’t come down do need further investigation.
+If you’re otherwise feeling well, it’s quite possible the test result was due to poor sample collection or a reflection of your sodium level on that day, and the next reading may be normal.
+But higher levels of sodium in the blood that don’t come down, do need further investigation.

 Low sodium levels in the blood causes hyponatremia.
 This usually happens if you drink too much water in a short time.

 In really serious instances, low sodium levels can cause the brain to swell leading to confusion, fits, comas and sometimes death, though this is rare.